Vincent O'Brien: Family

 Vincent O'Brien married Jacqueline Wittenoom, from Perth, Australia, in 1951 and had five children, daughters Elizabeth (widow of Kevin McClory), Susan (wife of John Magnier) and Jane (wife of Philip Myerscough); and sons Charles and David who followed in their father's footsteps as trainers, as did Vincent's grandson David Myerscough.
 Grandsons J P Magnier and M V Magnier have ridden with success as amateur jockeys.
 Charles was married to Anne Heffernan and had two children (Michael Vincent O'Brien Jr. and Katherine Margaret O'Brien).

 The marriage was dissolved and he subsequently married Tammy Twomey.
 They had two daughters (Emily Jillian O'Brien and Penny Jacqueline O'Brien).
 Altogether Vincent and Jacqueline had 5 children and 19 grandchildren.

 O'Brien's older son, David won The Derby in 1984 with Secreto, beating his father's horse, El Gran Senor, by a short head.
 David, who also won the Irish and French Derbies in 1982 with Assert, is the youngest ever trainer to win an Epsom Derby, an Irish Derby, or a French Derby.
 However, in a decision that shocked the racing world, David suddenly retired from horse racing in 1988 following the birth of his third son, Charles.

-O'Brien and his wife latterly spent half of each year in her home town of Perth, Western Australia and the remainder of the year in Ireland.
+O'Brien and his wife latterly spent half of each year in her home town of Perth, Western Australia and the remainder of the year in Ireland, his wife living for many years at Baltyboys House, Blessington, Co.Wicklow, the one-time home of ballerina Ninette de Valois.
 He died at his Irish home in Straffan, County Kildare on 1 June 2009, aged 92.